havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.0.5
+The current version is 3.0.6

+- 3.0.6

+  - QgsCoordinateTransform issue caused by API change (#15)

 - 3.0.5